DurojaiyeAbisoye/mosquito-detection-app/README.md

 ## Troubleshooting

 - **Model Not Found:** Ensure `model/best.pt` exists.
-- **CUDA/Hardware Issues:** If you have a GPU, ensure CUDA is properly installed for faster inference.
 - **Dependency Issues:** Double-check your Python version and installed packages.

 ---